 There is no question that big data is crucial, but who ends up owning that data will determine who wins and who loses in the next decade..

-Did you attend Inman Connect in Las Vegas this year?
+Did you attend Inman Connect in Las Vegas or New York this year?
 What were your takeaways?
 Got some thoughts on our observations?
 Share them in the comments below, let’s keep the conversation going.